Marin Schools Offer Exciting New Educational Experiences

 THIS SPRING, SOME Marin Academy students will have the chance to visit social media companies on a trip led by their entrepreneurship teacher, who is on the faculty of the Athenian School in Danville.
-Others may meet online with students from Athenian or the Urban School of San Francisco for multivariable calculus study sessions, while still others may attend film festivals with their cinema teacher from Lick- Wilmerding, then upload their own videos to share with classmates across the Bay Area.
+Others may meet online with students from Athenian or the Urban School of San Francisco for multivariable calculus study sessions.
+They may also attend film festivals with their cinema teacher from Lick-Wilmerding, then upload their videos to share with classmates across the Bay Area.

 “It’s both independent and extremely facilitated through the learning management system and these trips,” Gottlieb explains.

 One reason hybrid education can be so personalized is that prerecorded lectures can be watched over and over by students who need the repetition, or skipped by students who already know the concept, she says.
-Then there’s the advantage that the lectures can be delivered by people other than high school teachers.
+Then there’s the advantage that people other than high school teachers can deliver the lectures.

-Hybrid or blended education is just one type of educational innovation being seen in independent, private and parochial schools in Marin.
+Hybrid or blended education is just one type of educational innovation seen in independent, private, and parochial schools in Marin.
 Among the others:

-A major innovation in 21st-century education is PBL, which Marin’s own Buck Institute for Education defines as “a teaching method in which students gain knowledge and skills by working for an extended period of time to investigate and respond to an authentic, engaging and complex question, problem, or challenge.”
+A significant innovation in 21st-century education is PBL, which Marin’s own Buck Institute for Education defines as “a teaching method in which students gain knowledge and skills by working for an extended period to investigate and respond to an authentic, engaging and complex question, problem, or challenge.”

-“We don’t want to just focus on lecture format, where the teacher’s just giving all the information and the kids are memorizing it and taking a test,” says Raquel Rose, assistant superintendent at the Marin County Office of Education.
-“Project-based learning is more about focusing on the 21st-century skills of collaboration, communication, critical thinking and creativity.”
+“We don’t want to just focus on a lecture format, where the teacher’s just giving all the information, and the kids are memorizing it and taking a test,” says Raquel Rose, assistant superintendent at the Marin County Office of Education.
+“Project-based learning is more about focusing on the 21st-century skills of collaboration, communication, critical thinking, and creativity.”